-1. The click segment will tell you useful things about the on-site behavior of a person behind a single click.
+1. The click segment will tell you useful things about the on-site behaviour of a person behind a single click.

 You can see, for example, how much time they spent on the website, whether they are a repeat visitor, and whether they converted.

-Photo: Real users and bots exhibit different behaviors.
-The image above shows the comparison between the two.
+Photo: Real users and bots exhibit different behaviours.
+The image above shows a comparison between the two.
 Fraudulent visits usually don't trigger our on-page visit timer.